 - Visit your fellow physicians and let them know about the services you provide.

-- Personally ask them to recommend you if they encounter a patient who needs physical therapy and does the same in return
+- Personally ask them to recommend you if they encounter patients who needs physical therapy and does the same in return.

 To make sure that you are not violating any law while implementing your referral program, check out the AMA Code for Medical Ethics.

 7. Write a script for requesting physical therapy patient referrals